DataDog/terraform-provider-datadog/.github/ISSUE_TEMPLATE.md

 If Terraform produced a panic, please provide a link to a GitHub Gist containing the output of the `crash.log`.

+**IMPORTANT!!!
+Remember to review panic log file before posting.
+It can contain credentials or other private data**

 ### Expected Behavior

 What should have happened?